NAU Counselor Connections

 The Northern Arizona University Office of Undergraduate Admissions and Orientation is dedicated to supporting our colleagues who help guide students through the college admission process.
 Welcome to your website!
 We appreciate the time you invest as a critical resource in helping students select the college that best fits their personality and aspirations.
-This site will serve as a convenient place for you to browse through information necessary for your students to learn about the many wonderful opportunities available to future Lumberjacks.
+This page serves as a convenient place for you to browse through information necessary for your students to learn about the many wonderful opportunities available to future Lumberjacks.

 As always, do not hesitate to connect with our Admissions team with any questions or concerns you may have.
-Please check our Admissions Officer Map to connect with the Admissions Officer assigned to your area, or contact our office directly at either 928-523-5511 or email@example.com.
+Please connect with the NAU Admissions Officer assigned to your area, or contact our office directly at either 888-268-2968 or firstname.lastname@example.org.

-Freshman- Freshman applicants will complete a self-report application.
+Freshmen – Freshman applicants will complete a self-report application.
 We highly recommend students have an unofficial copy of their high school transcript available when applying.
-Sending of official final high school transcripts will be required for verification once graduation is posted, but will not be required prior to graduation unless specifically requested.
-Freshmen students are encouraged to understand our detailed admission requirements as they plan their high school coursework.
+Receipt of official final high school transcripts will be required for verification once graduation is posted, transcripts are not required prior to graduation unless specifically requested.
+Freshmen applicants are encouraged to understand our detailed admission requirements as they plan their high school coursework.

 Northern Arizona University, located at the base of the San Francisco Peaks, is ranked the fifth most scenic college campus in the country.
 We welcome you and your students to take advantage of this beautiful scenery by joining us for a campus visit.
 We have a variety of visit options for students to choose from, including daily campus tours and Discover NAU days, which are expansive day-long visit programs on select Fridays and Saturdays throughout the year.

 College Counselors interested in bringing a group of 10 or more students are encouraged to register for one of our group tours.